Are You Setting Smart Goals In Your Life?

 - Simplify and unclutter your house, workspace, and life.

 - Be happy and content with what you have.

 - Focus on your plans, but be flexible.
 Live one day at a time.

 - Think things through and make wise choices.

-- If you can’t do anything about a given situation you are in, let it go.
+- If you can not do anything about a given situation you are in, let it go.

 - Live your life within your budget.